wp-plugins/pool-one-wp-plugin/readme.txt

 * Option to set start date for display
 * Option to set end date for display
 * CSS setting for widget style

-Plug-in configure
+* Cookies option. user can vote only one time

+**How to create poll question**

+After activated the plugin, it will create the new menu Poll One in your admin.
+In that page we have option to add, edit, delete the question and answer information. also start date, end date option available in the same page to set the question display.

+**Plug-in configure**

 Drag and drop the widget: First install and activate the plugin.
-After go to admin  widget page under Appearance tab, drag and drop Pool One wp plugin widget into your side bar.
+After go to admin  widget page under Appearance tab, drag and drop Poll One wp plugin widget into your side bar.

 Add directly in the theme : First install and activate the plugin.
-After use this PHP code, <code><?php if (function_exists (poolone)) poolone(); ?></code> to add this plugin to your theme files.
+After use this PHP code, <?php if (function_exists (poolone)) poolone(); ?> to add this plugin to your theme files.

+Short code for posts and pages: Add the given short code in the posts and pages to display the poll on the post and page.

+Short code:

+[pollone id="1"]

+id = Enter your poll id.

+Use below short code to load random poll from the list.

+[pollone id=""]

 == Installation ==